Sergio-rod/Sergio-rod/README.md

 <h3>Passionate about applied mathematics, data science, and software development</h3>
 <hr data-line="3">
 <h3 data-line="5" id="🚀 About Me">🚀 About Me</h3>
-<p data-line="7">I am a developer with a background in engineering and a strong interest in applied mathematics, data science, and machine learning.
-I am currently transitioning from a data analyst role to technical positions in Data Science.</p>
+<p data-line="7">I am a developer with a background in engineering and a strong interest in applied mathematics, data science, and machine learning. </p>
 <p data-line="9">I enjoy building from scratch: from chess engines to predictive models and analytical tools.</p>
 <hr data-line="11">
 <h3 data-line="13" id="🧠 Current Interests">🧠 Current Interests</h3>